-Because the Company believes that its position is supported by the weight of law, it does not believe that the resolution of this matter will have a material adverse effect on its financial condition taken as a whole.
-As the Company expects to receive refunds of substantially all of the aggregate of amounts paid and potential future payments pursuant to these notices of assessment, it expects to continue recording substantially all of these payments as non-current receivables from HMRC or the indemnity counterparty on its financial statements.
-The Company expects that its existing sources of liquidity will be sufficient to fund any required additional payments if HMRC issues further notices.
+The Company does not believe that the resolution of these matters will have a material adverse effect on its financial condition taken as a whole.
+Payments made by the Company are not a reflection of its view on the merits of the case.
+As the Company expects to receive refunds of substantially all of the aggregate of amounts paid pursuant to these notices of assessment, it expects to continue recording substantially all of these payments as non-current receivables from HMRC or the indemnity counterparty, in its financial statements.